inveniosoftware-contrib/intbitset/README.rst

     pip install cython
     cython intbitset/intbitset.pyx

-Then commit the regenarted C source and update the CHANGE.rst
+Then commit the regenrated C source and update the CHANGELOG.rst

 License